 - Medical providers have 45 days from date of service to file doctor, therapy, and other medical service bills.
 (When receiving medical treatment, you should provide your no-fault insurance information, not your healthcare insurance information.)

-Based on the seriousness of your injury, you may be entitled to benefits beyond those provided by the no-fault $50,000 limit, such as damages for pain and suffering under New York no-fault threshold laws.
+Based on the seriousness of your injury in a Long Island car crash, you may be entitled to benefits beyond those provided by the no-fault $50,000 limit, such as damages for pain and suffering under New York no-fault threshold laws.
 New York insurance law §5102(d) defines the serious injury threshold as:

 - Significant disfigurement